microsoft/o365-moodle/local/office365/README.md

 # Moodle Plugins for Microsoft Services
 *including* **Office 365** *and other Microsoft services*

-## Office365 Local Plugin
+## Office 365 Local Plugin

-This plugin is a shell plugin that has dependencies on all Office365 plugins.
+This plugin is a shell plugin that has dependencies on all Office 365 plugins.
 This helps keep related plugins together.

-This plugin requires all Office365 plugins:
+This plugin requires all Office 365 plugins:
   * auth_oidc
   * local_o365
   * repository_office365